MicrosoftDocs/azure-docs/articles/automanage/automanage-hotpatch.md

 To view the patch status for your VM, navigate to the **Guest + host updates** section for your VM in the Azure portal.
 Under the **Guest OS updates** section, click on ‘Go to Hotpatch (Preview)’ to view the latest patch status for your VM.

 On this screen, you'll see the Hotpatch status for your VM.
 You can also review if there any available patches for your VM that haven't been installed.
 As described in the ‘Patch installation’ section above, all security and critical updates will be automatically installed on your VM using [Automatic VM Guest Patching](https://docs.microsoft.com/azure/virtual-machines/automatic-vm-guest-patching) and no extra actions are required.
-Patches with other update classifications are not automatically installed.
-Instead, they are viewable in the list of available patches under the ‘Update compliance’ tab.
+Patches with other update classifications aren't automatically installed.
+Instead, they're viewable in the list of available patches under the ‘Update compliance’ tab.
 You can also view the history of update deployments on your VM through the ‘Update history’.
 Update history from the past 30 days is displayed, along with patch installation details.

     :::image type="content" source="media\automanage-hotpatch\hotpatch-management-ui.png" alt-text="Hotpatch Management.":::

 With automatic VM guest patching, your VM is periodically and automatically assessed for available updates.
 These periodic assessments ensure that available patches are detected.
 You can view the results of the assessment on the Updates screen above, including the time of the last assessment.
 You can also choose to trigger an on-demand patch assessment for your VM at any time using the ‘Assess now’ option and review the results after assessment completes.

-Similar to on-demand assessment, you can also choose to install patches on-demand for your VM using the ‘Install updates now’ option.
+Similar to on-demand assessment, you can also install patches on-demand for your VM using the ‘Install updates now’ option.
 Here you can choose to install all updates under specific patch classifications.
 You can also specify updates to include or exclude by providing a list of individual knowledge base articles.
 Patches installed on-demand aren't installed using availability-first principles and may require more reboots and VM downtime for update installation.

 ## Supported updates

 Hotpatching covers Windows Security updates and maintains parity with the content of security updates issued to in the regular (non-Hotpatch) Windows update channel.

 There are some important considerations to running a Windows Server Azure edition VM with Hotpatching.
 Reboots are still required to install updates that aren't included in the Hotpatch program.
-Reboots are also required periodically after a new baseline has been installed to keep the VM in sync with non-security patches included in the latest cumulative update.
+Reboots are also required periodically after a new baseline has been installed.
+These reboots keep the VM in sync with non-security patches included in the latest cumulative update.
 * Patches that are currently not included in the Hotpatch program include non-security updates released for Windows, and non-Windows updates (such as .NET patches).
 These types of patches need to be installed during a baseline month, and will require a reboot.

 ## Frequently asked questions

 ### What is hotpatching?

 * Hotpatching is a new way to install updates on a Windows Server 2019 Datacenter: Azure Edition VM in Azure that doesn’t require a reboot after installation.
-Hotpatching works by patching the in-memory code of running processes without the need to restart the process.
+It works by patching the in-memory code of running processes without the need to restart the process.

 ### How does hotpatching work?

 * Hotpatching works by establishing a baseline with a Windows Update Latest Cumulative Update, then builds upon that baseline with updates that don’t require a reboot to take effect.
-The baseline is updated periodically with a new cumulative update, which includes all security and quality updates and requires a reboot.
+The baseline is updated periodically with a new cumulative update.
+The cumulative update includes all security and quality updates and requires a reboot.

 ### Why should I use Hotpatch?

 * When you use Hotpatch on Windows Server 2019 Datacenter: Azure Edition, your VM will have higher availability (fewer reboots), and faster updates (smaller packages that are installed faster without the need to restart processes).
-This results in a VM that is always up to date and secure.
+This process results in a VM that is always up to date and secure.

 ### What types of updates are covered by Hotpatch?